Amparo Noguera: Early life and education

+Career

-She is one of the most recognized actresses in Chile.
+Noguera is one of the most recognized actresses in Chile.
 She is best known for the films El Ciclista de San Cristóbal, El País de Octubre and Mi Último Hombre.

-And won the Altazar Award for best actress thanks to Un Ladrón y su Mujer.
-In 2009 appeared in the TV serie ¿Dónde está Elisa? as Amanda Goldstein.
+She won the Altazar Award for best actress for her role in Un Ladrón y su Mujer.

+In 2009 Noguera appeared in the TV series ¿Dónde está Elisa? as Amanda Goldstein.